ITRenew/shim-review/README.md

 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 *******************************************************************************
 No previous shim existed for the Teraware product.
-This is a new shim.
+This is a new shim submission.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: